-In creating the performance, Neil worked closely with William Kapato – an ex-detainee, using his own experience seeking asylum in the UK after fleeing Sierra Leone.
+In creating the performance, Pamela worked closely with William Kapato – an ex-detainee, using his own experience seeking asylum in the UK after fleeing Sierra Leone.

 The script took the form of a moving letter to William’s support worker and explored the different aspects of constraint Kapato had experienced, first in Sierra Leone during the period of former Liberian President Charles Taylor’s involvement in the country, and subsequently in the UK as a victim of indefinite detention.
 Both of these experiences had left William severely traumatized and due to William’s mental health, the performance was pre-recorded as a video.

 Greenroom, Manchester, England (Summer 2007)